Vambheim/Webutvikling-Prosjekt/README.md

 content in `databasesetup.txt` and run the script in your mysql database.
 Remeber to change the content in both config.ts-files to match your new database.

-In order to retrive all the recipes from spoonaculars API you also need to change the const retrieveFromApi to true, as shown below.
+In order to retrive a set of recipes from spoonaculars API you also need to change the constant retrieveFromApi to true, as shown below.
 This is done in `client/src/index.tsx`

 ```ts
 const retrieveFromApi = true;
 ```

-After you have startet the application for the first time, this const needs to be put to false in order to not retrive the recipes multiple times.
+After you have startet the application for the first time and have the desired amount of recipes from Spoonacular, this constant should be put to false in order to not retrive a new set of recipes every time you load the webpage.

 ## Start server